CS2-3-Shamrock18-19/Commerce/README-Payment.md

 -  cardNumber: string;
 -  code : string;
 -  constructor(info: ICardInfo, pn: string)
--  pay(amount: number) : IPayment method as described in the abstract card class.
+-  pay(amount: number, type:string) : IPayment method as described in the abstract card class.
 -  static makePhoneNumber() : string

 To create a random phoneNumber make a random 9 digit number.
 I would suggest subtracting from 1,000,000,000, but make sure you do not subtract too far.
 Then turn it into a string, then slice it up with the substring method to make something like 2349583458 ---> (234)958-3458.
 Use the static method inside the constructor.